I lead and contribute to research and policy projects across academic cognitive science, evidence-based policy, and research translation.

-I have been lucky enough to work with many excellent collaborators on these topics, named in the links above and listed below alongside associated publications.
+I have been lucky enough to work with many excellent collaborators on these topics, including those listed below alongside associated publications.

 Book chapters